Creating custom roles

 - Access to the SSO and SCIM configuration at your organization and the Identity Provider (IdP) you use.
 To learn more, read Single sign-on.

-Using SSO with custom roles is available to customers on an Enterprise plan.
+Using SSO with custom roles is only available to customers on select plans.
 To learn more, read about our pricing.
 To upgrade your plan, contact Sales.

 Concepts